xrokz/WebChat/README.md

 3. now you need to add your MongoDB url:
 	 1. Go to [MongoDB Cloud](https://cloud.mongodb.com/) and create a account
 	 2. Create Cluster and make your free database and get the link e.g `mongodb+srv://USER:PASS@CLUSTER_NAME.mongodb.net/DATABASE?retryWrites=true&w=majority`
-	 3. go to [config/db.json](/config/db.json) file and paste the url there
+	 3. go to [config/db.json.example](/config/db.json.example) file and paste the url there
+     4. then rename the file to `db.json`

 4. now you are done just run the app using